ejmm320/kciweather/README.md

 ## Database initialization

-Not needed, because all info comes from the API.
+Not needed, because all info comes from the API and get stored in redis server with each request.

 ## How to run the test suite